Flavorsome and easy delights cooked from scratch in a home kitchen

 - I believe that there is more to being happy and healthy than a number on a weighing scale and that our mental, emotional and spiritual health are intertwined.

 In October 2006 I arrived in Dubai to take up a position on an exchange program for female executives.

 Within a few weeks of my arrival I fell ill with bronchitis, and soon after I began to experience a painfully swollen forefinger and other joints, that were initially attributed to various causes.
 My Rheumatoid Arthritis was only diagnosed six months later and during that time I had mostly stopped cooking.
-It became too painful to stand for long periods or even hold a knife to chop onions (never try that with a blunt knife, by the way).
+You can read more about it here.

 The thought of cooking a meal, any meal, was simply too daunting, and after a while I stopped trying.
 Unfortunately, the imported unseasonal fruit and vegetables sold in the supermarkets in Dubai are overpriced and tasteless and did not inspire creativity.
 With the passage of time my taste buds became so desensitized by restaurant, take-out and delivery meals that everything tasted the same, and I lost any inclination for that too.